 You also use a name and an email address when posting comments, something which you clearly never knew about ever, but that’s a privacy thing, not a cookie thing, and it’s housed in a database we have, where we don’t even bother to look at it.
 To be honest, you actually could use any name and email and the damned thing sends it through anyway.

-However, if it is such a problem that your world has come tumbling down and you’re preparing to shiv your next door neighbours for food, please tell us about the nightmares of not being able to turn off cookies via your web browser thingy due to mashing too many keys at the same time on the keyboard in a violent rage and we’ll address it by ordering some pies, having a nap and staying socially distanced from you.
+However, let it not be said that we still will pretend to care.
+If it is such a problem that your world has come tumbling down and you’re preparing to shiv your next door neighbours for food / sexual pleasure, please tell us about the nightmares of not being able to turn off cookies via your web browser thingy due to mashing too many keys at the same time on the keyboard in a violent rage and we’ll address it by ordering some pies, having a nap and staying socially distanced from you.

-The wonderful thing here is, the maximum penalty for not complying is £500,000 for cases where there is a deliberate breach of the law that causes substantial distress.
+The wonderful thing here is at least in the UK, the maximum penalty for not complying is £500,000 for cases where there is a deliberate breach of the law that causes substantial distress.
 We’re really wondering if a crappy blog site will cause substantial distress that warrants the £500,000 fine (which is £499,812 more than what we actually have).

 What distress do they mean as well?
 Do damsels all have to chip about their distress?
 Is it the kind of distress John Hurt had when that alien popped out of his stomach to say hello?

 Tell you what, if you are overcome with painful emotion and you’re vomiting everywhere and that your life has been destroyed by the cookies used by lordofleisure.com and my still complete lack of caring after all these years, please contact the ICO directly via their many channels listed on this page; https://ico.org.uk/concerns/ so they can do whatever it is they do.